Written by Karen, who blogs at Big Adventures for Little Feet.

 We enjoyed the time at Zaton and found it to be a fun and low-key place to rest and recuperate for a couple of days.

 Croatia Packing Tips

 Depending on the season, you can backpack in Croatia with kids with the minimal amount of gear.
-In the warm season which is when we were there you simply need some casual summer clothes, casual shoes and your beach gear making it an excellent place for minimalist packing.
-I don’t think there was any time in June that we needed to put a jumper on so one jumper or layer of warm clothes is plenty just in case.
+In the warm season, which is when we were there, you simply need your backpack, some casual summer clothes, casual shoes, and your beach gear making it an excellent place for minimalist packing.
+I don’t think there was any time in June that we needed to put a jumper on, so one jumper or layer of warm clothes is plenty, just in case.

 Don’t forget your sun cream and hats as well as a pair of water shoes if you don’t like the rocks when swimming at European beaches.
 Of course, all of these little extras are also easily found once you arrive in Croatia as well!

 Plus, a marvelous way to let kids burn off extra steam, and let you kick back, is to pack a scooter – you can find folding kids travel scooters that don’t take up much space but will surely entertain the little guys.

 The exciting part about traveling in Croatia is that food and dining out are relatively inexpensive, especially with other European destinations.
 While you can expect to pay a lot more in the hot spots like Lapad or Dubrovnik, you can generally find excellent quality affordable restaurants in Croatia, particularly if you wander the laneways tucked away from the public promenades.
 Even better is that families are always welcomed happily.

 Due to the explosion of tourism in Croatia, there are loads of cafes and eateries, so finding food for the kids is easy and tasty.
 Bakeries are a good source for a cheap snack, and there are lots of fresh fruit stalls run by locals, which are high quality and delicious.